DannyAndres/WhatsApp-Desktop-Dark-Mac/README.md

 # Whatsapp desktop Darkmode for Mac app

+## Requirements

+This script will need npm installed in order to work

+---

 ## Instructions

 Open a terminal and go to the file location, then run